Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Spend a few minutes following these sounds.
 Eventually they will merge to become the mantra Soham (pronounced “so-hahm”).
 This mantra, which we involuntarily utter with every breath we take from cradle to grave, means “This am I,” reminding us of our eternal identity with the soundless source.
 (It can also be interpreted as “I am it.”)
 The practice will naturally draw your awareness inward, slow the speed of your breathing, and help soothe the tumultuous fluctuations of your consciousness.

-Ideal For: Auditory learners, or people who learn through hearing or speaking.
+This meditation technique is ideal for auditory learners, or people who learn through hearing or speaking.
 If you connect easily to music or the sounds around you, or if you find it soothing to repeat sounds or phrases to yourself, mantra meditation might be a natural fit for you.

-4. Meditation in Motion: Walking Meditation
+Meditation Technique #4: Walking Meditation

-What It Is: Think of walking meditation as mindfulness in motion.
+Think of walking meditation as mindfulness in motion.
 Instead of focusing on your breath or a mantra, focus on the sensation of your feet touching the ground.
-"For some people, sitting meditation can cause a lot of restlessness," says Paul Weitz, who teaches yoga and Thai massage in Chicago.
+“For some people, sitting meditation can cause a lot of restlessness,” says Paul Weitz, who teaches yoga and Thai massage in Chicago.
 Similar to mindfulness meditation, walking meditation focuses on observing thoughts and sensations and labeling them as they arise.

 As you walk slowly, you’ll mentally note what is happening as you lift your foot, move it forward, and place it down on the ground.
 “You can track your movement through space as a way of staying present moment to moment,” Weitz says.

 During walking meditation, you might find that you have trouble balancing or that your environment distracts you.
 That’s all par for the course, Weitz says.
 “There is a lot going on, but just allow the practice to be simple.”